TN polls: CM Palaniswami, Stalin, Dhinakaran, Haasan file nomination | Politics

-Over 800 candidates, including heavyweights--Chief Minister K Palaniswami and Leader of Opposition MK Stalin, have filed their nomination for the April 6 Assembly elections in the state in which actor-politician Kamal Haasan has also thrown his hat in.
+Chief Minister K Palaniswami, Leader of Opposition MK Stalin and actor-politician Kamal Haasan on Monday filed their nomination for the April 6 Assembly elections in the state.

-Palaniswami, AIADMK Joint Coordinator and DMK president Stalin filed their papers on Monday from Edapadi in Salem and Kolathur in Chennai, respectively.
+As many as 904 persons including 137 women have filed nominations since the process began on March 12, according to EC figures.

-As many as 854 persons including 127 aspiring women legislators have filed nominations since the process began on March 12, according to EC figures.
+Palaniswami, AIADMK Joint Coordinator and DMK president Stalin filed their papers from Edapadi in Salem and Kolathur in Chennai, respectively.

-AMMK leader TTV Dhinakaran, Kamal Haasan, state ministers KA Sengkottaiyan, D Jayakumar and P Thangamani, Stalin's son Udhayanidhi, Naam Tamizhar Katchi founder Seeman, senior DMK leaders E V Velu and Duraimurugan and Vanathi Srinivasan, BJP Mahila Morcha chief, were among those who filed nominations on Monday.
+AMMK leader TTV Dhinakaran, Kamal Haasan, state ministers KA Sengkottaiyan, D Jayakumar and P Thangamani, Stalin's son Udhayanidhi, Naam Tamizhar Katchi founder Seeman, senior DMK leaders E V Velu and Duraimurugan and Vanathi Srinivasan, BJP Mahila Morcha chief, were among those who filed nominations today.

 Dhinakaran has shifted to Kovilpatti from his RK Nagar seat here which he represents in the present Assembly, while Haasan seeks to make his electoral foray from Coimbatore South in the western industrial city.